What does tax evasion actually mean for self-employed people?

 What should I do if I've been evading tax?

-If you’ve been hiding income or making false claims, the best approach is to come clean before HMRC catches you.
-Failing to pay tax on time can lead to significant penalties, including financial penalties imposed by HMRC for late payment or deliberate evasion.
+If you've been hiding income or making false claims, the best approach is to come clean before HMRC catches you.
 HMRC offers disclosure facilities specifically designed to let people correct their tax affairs voluntarily.

 Penalties are typically much lower for voluntary disclosures compared to what you'd face if HMRC discovers the evasion themselves.
 You'll still need to pay all the tax you owe plus interest, but coming forward shows you're trying to fix the situation.